There’s no question too small – or silly

 Will there be water provided on the course?

-I would like to use an adapted cycle for the challenge.
+I would like to use an adaptive cycle for the challenge.
 Where can I hire one?

 Our fantastic bike partner Quest 88 has all kinds of fun, adapted cycles available to hire.